 You have not appeared before the Truth Commission.
 And, maybe, there should hon Speaker, hon Member, Mr Jankielsohn, does not respect any person who is black.

 HON MEMBER: Yes!

 Hon PREMIER: Hon Member, Mr Jankielsohn, you do not have...
-Through you.
+Through you, tell you how is being handled by the hon Member, Mr Jankielsohn.

 HON MEMBER: Yes!